codes.surrogates package

 Bases: Module

-Neural ODE module that defines the ODE function for latent dynamics.
+Neural ODE module defining the function for latent dynamics.

 forward(t, x)#